arnecdn/greeting-receiver/README.md

 # Greeting Rust

+Greeting Rust is an application with a REST API for receiving greetings.

+## Purpose
-Greeting Rust is an educational project designed to help you learn and explore various aspects of software architecture and modern technologies using the Rust programming language.
+It is an educational project designed to help learn and explore various aspects of software architecture and modern technologies using the Rust programming language.
 This repository provides a hands-on environment for experimenting with development tools, architectural patterns, and integration techniques.

-## Purpose
+It is part of a pipeline of treating greeting messages, which includes:

+- [greeting-rust] to be named greeting-distributor
+- [greeting-processor-rust] to be named greeting ingester
+- [greeting-ap] to be named greeting querier

+-
 The main goal of this project is to facilitate practical learning in:
 - Software architecture concepts
 - Rust language fundamentals and advanced features